Checklist for employee communications in a crisis

 Communicating the position on absence and pay due to COVID-19

-Once employees return to their workplace, before a vaccine or other treatment becomes available for COVID-19, it is likely that there will be further interruptions to work in response to possible incidences of infection.
+Once employees return to their workplace, it is likely that there will be further interruptions to work in response to possible incidences of infection.
 You will need to communicate with your employees about how the company will handle future absences relating to COVID-19.
 Here are some points that your communication should look to include:

 - Measures to be taken to reduce virus spread.
 Reiterate the official guidance on infection control – washing hands regularly using alcohol-based gel or soap and water, coughing or sneezing into a flexed elbow or tissue, which must be thrown away immediately, avoiding contact with anyone with a cough, staying six feet apart.